Build a custom credit card payments extension

 The fields you are looking to accept from your UI extensions so the payment method can validate the correct data is sent from the front end.

-Property name | Description |
+| Property name | Description |

 checkout_payment_method_fields required | The fields your payments app will accept from buyers in checkout (for example, installment details, payment plan).
-Each field is composed of a key name, as well as the data type, that restricts the input the buyer can provider. |
+Each field is composed of a key name, and a data type.
+The data type defines the input that a buyer can provide. |

 Anchor to Credit Card FieldsCredit Card Fields

-Property name | Description |
+| Property name | Description |

 checkout_hosted_fields required | The hosted fields your payments app will accept from buyers in checkout (for example, cardholder name, expiration date).
 This should be an array of string. |

-Anchor to Step 5: Deploy your extensionStep 5: Deploy your extension
+Anchor to Step 6: Deploy your extensionStep 6: Deploy your extension

-Create and release an app version with the deploy
+Create and release an app version with the deploy command.

 - Navigate to your app directory.